Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

-As briefly explained in our FAQs, Additive Manufacturing is a process of creating a structure or product using technology which builds the item up layer by layer.
+As briefly explained in our FAQs, Additive Manufacturing is a process of creating a structure or product using technology which builds the item up layer by layer (i.e. by adding).

 Very complex shapes can be created in this way and in the past where welds may have been required to join together separate components, a single piece can now be cast using Additive Manufacturing.
-This means there’s not just greater strength but far more intricate shapes can be created than with conventional production means.
+This means there’s not just greater strength, but far more intricate shapes can be created than with conventional production means.
 The additive process means there is far less waste, as previous manufacturing methods were normally subtractive (i.e. removed materials).